barrie-cork/xAIM_thesis_greyLit/TASKS_STATUS.md

 - ✅ Updated the home page to remove MeSH references

 ## 🔄 In Progress
-- 🔄 Additional search features
-- 🔄 Integration with backend API for saving searches
+- 🔄 Integration with backend API for saving searches (Subtask 5.5)
+- 🔄 Search history tracking in Supabase (Subtask 5.5)
 - 🔄 User authentication for saved searches

 ## 📝 Next Steps
+- Complete Search Strategy Management (Subtask 5.5):
+  - Finish implementation of search strategy saving functionality
+  - Complete search history tracking in Supabase
+  - Build UI for saved searches management
+  - Implement search loading and editing
+  - Add export functionality for search strategies
 - Create automated tests for search functionality
-- Implement search history for users
 - Develop results display page
-- Add export functionality for search queries

 ## 🔍 Implementation Notes
 The search builder now uses a simplified approach without MeSH term dependencies, making it easier to maintain and extend.
 Search queries are generated based on concept groups with proper Boolean logic (AND between concepts, OR within concepts).